lightpack/docs/filesystem.md

 $file = new Lightpack\File\File();
 ```

-Now you can access following listed methods to work with files in your local system.
+Now you can access following listed methods as documented.

 ```php
 $file->exists();